 Enhance – An enhancement is generally done after the image is edited.
 This is the time that I take advantage of the many Photoshop plug-ins and actions that I have installed on my computer.

-My definition of enhance is “creating a unique image that further improves it beyond the editing stage – manipulating the image to intensify the story behind the subject.”
+My definition of enhancing is “creating a unique image that further improves it beyond the editing stage – manipulating the image to intensify the story behind the subject.”

 My advice (and how I teach my class on Take Creative Control of Your SLR Camera) is to get it right in the camera to avoid a lot of editing and post-process to your heart’s content.
 Enhancing a photo is way more fun than editing one.
 Below are some photos I enhanced using Topaz Impression and Topaz Detail.

 For more information on beginner-level photography courses check my website.